 Dr. Vargas, an award-winning podiatrist in Sugar Land and Houston, TX, uses high-tech equipment like digital X-rays or ultrasound right at our podiatry offices in Sugar Land and Houston to let you know whether you have Achilles tendonitis.
 If you have it, he may recommend K-Laser™ Treatment and Orthotics – special inserts to support your heels, relieve tendon strain, and give your feet a cushion that protects you from any force on the Achilles tendon as you run or play sports.

-This is very unlikely, given Dr. Vargas’ expertise and advanced technologies.
+This is very unlikely, given Dr. Marco A. Vargas’ expertise and advanced technologies.
 It is very important that you see him right away if you think you may have Achilles tendonitis so that the situation does not get worse.